Previous Page Next Page

 Designated CPS staff issues the college tuition and fee exemption letter to the student.
 The student submits the letter to the school the student attends, as part of the school’s application process.
 While CPS staff issues the letter, the school decides whether to grant the tuition and fee exemption.

-CPS state staff, regional PAL staff, adoption assistance eligibility staff, the CPS regional program director, or CPS program administrator must use IMPACT information to determine whether DFPS can issue the tuition and fee exemption letter.
+CPS State office staff, regional PAL staff, or adoption assistance eligibility specialists must use IMPACT information to determine whether DFPS can issue the tuition and fee exemption letter.
 Once designated staff determines that the youth or young adult can receive the letter, the designated staff must:

-• complete and sign Form 1810 DFPS Verification of the State College Tuition and Fee Waiver; and
+• Complete Form 1810 The DFPS State College Tuition and Fee Waiver.

-As part of a youth’s transition planning, the caseworker must inform the youth of the college exemption before the youth ages out of foster care.
-A young adult may receive more than one tuition exemption letter if she or he is changing schools or if the school requests a new letter each academic year.
+As part of a youth’s case planning, the caseworker must inform the youth of the college exemption before the youth ages out of foster care.
+A young adult may receive more than one tuition exemption letter if changing schools, or if the school requests a new letter each academic year.

 10311.1 PAL Staff Responsibilities for College Tuition and Fee Exemption

-The regional PAL staff must research and determine if the college tuition and fee exemption letter can be issued to the youth based on the following criteria:
+The regional Preparation for Adult Living (PAL) staff must research and determine if the college tuition and fee exemption letter can be issued to the youth based on one of the following criteria:

-• the youth, while in DFPS’s conservatorship, is taking a dual credit course or other course for which a high school student may earn joint high school and college credit; or
+• The youth, while in DFPS’s conservatorship, is taking a dual credit course or other course for which a high school student may earn joint high school and college credit.

-• on or after the student’s 14th birthday, and the student was eligible for adoption on or after that day;
+• On or after the student’s 14th birthday, and the student was eligible for adoption on or after that day (refer inquiries to Adoption Assistance eligibility specialists).

-• at age 14 or older on or after June 1, 2016, and subsequently exited DFPS’s permanent managing conservatorship to a parent’s legal responsibility (a parent means a biological parent, an adoptive parent, or a parent whose parental rights have been terminated); or
+• At age 14 or older, on or after June 1, 2016, and subsequently exited DFPS’s permanent managing conservatorship to a parent’s legal responsibility (a parent means a biological parent, an adoptive parent, or a parent whose parental rights have been terminated).

 Texas Education Code §54.366